Canada Gazette, Part I, Volume 157, Number 11: Order Adding a Toxic Substance to Schedule 1 to the Canadian Environmental Protection Act, 1999

 Summary of the screening assessment

-In February 2021, the ministers published a screening assessment on dinoseb on the Canada.ca (Chemical substances) website.
-The screening assessment was conducted to determine whether the substance meets one or more of the criteria for a toxic substance as set out in section 64 of CEPA.
+A screening assessment of cyanides was conducted to determine whether these substances meet one or more of the criteria for a toxic substance as set out in section 64 of CEPA (i.e. to determine if the substances could pose a risk to the environment or human health in Canada).

 Under section 64 of CEPA, a substance is considered toxic if it is entering or may enter the environment in a quantity or concentration or under conditions that